Frequently Asked Questions

 Doctoral program: December 1

-MSPH programs, except for the Registered Dietician program: Priority deadline: January 15.
-Final deadline: March 1
+MSPH programs, except for the Registered Dietitian program: Priority deadline: January 15.
+Applications accepted on an ongoing, space-available basis after the priority deadline until all spots are filled or until March 1.

 BA/MSPH program with Public Health Studies at JHU: July 1